NeuroSainteAnne/neuroguessr/README.md

 1. Configure your server

+- copy `backend/config-example.json` to `backend/config.json` and change parameters accordingly
-- copy `server/config-example.json` to `server/config.json` and change parameters accordingly
+- copy `frontend/config-example.json` to `frontend/config.json` and change parameters accordingly
 - (HTTPS only) Put your server certificates in `server/server.crt` and `server/server.key`

 2. Run the following commands: